Greater Anglia Engineering work

 When Greater Anglia has engineering work it sometimes affects their services to London Liverpool Street.
 Greater Anglia customers will have to take a rail replacement bus journey of 45mins+ to Newbury Park, from there it is a further 9 stops on the London Underground Central Line to London Liverpool Street.

-c2c trains will be running in and out of London throughout this period so you may find it quicker and easier to travel with us if you want to avoid slow moving rail replacement bus services.
+c2c trains will usually be running in and out of London during these periods so you may find it quicker and easier to travel with us if you want to avoid slow moving rail replacement bus services.
 You can find full information about c2c services in our service alteration calendar.

 When do Greater Anglia have engineering work?

 Information on Greater Anglia’s engineering works can be found on their Service Alterations page.

 For c2c information, you can view our timetable here.

 We’ll be accepting monthly and longer Greater Anglia season tickets from the following stations only:

 All other customers will be required to buy a valid ticket for their journey.
 If you’re a Greater Anglia customer please check with them if you have any queries around acceptance for your ticket.
 Please note the Greater Anglia West Ham United Season Tickets aren’t accepted on match dates on our route.

 Ticket acceptance does not include car parking acceptance. c2c car parks are likely to be very busy from Tuesday to Friday.

 Car parking at weekends is generally available.
 If you’re planning on driving to one of our stations and then taking the train into London it’s easy to park your car at many of our stations at weekends.
 Leigh-on-Sea station is a large car park with over 500 spaces, and many others have between 100-200 spaces.